 ‘Oups!
 Better get out of here before he decides he’ll eat his maker!
 I don’t think an apple will do the trick this time…’

 She fumbles in the plastic bag she has brought with her for a piece of raw meat and throws it at him.
 ‘Cheerio!’

 She dances away down the street, throwing a quick glance over her shoulder to check that the creature is not following her.

 Missy is on a high.
-She was only supposed to try out her spell, but she’s having so much fun.
+She was only supposed to try out her mixture, but there’s still some of it left and besides, she’s having so much fun.
 On her way back home she transforms another poor guy, then another…

 ‘I’m the Zombie master!
 Or soon I will be the Zombie master, anyway,’ she singsongs.